Recent Projects (2017 - present, this is not a complete list)

-• [AIGC for 2D/3D Multimodal Content Generation] We are devoted to developing actor-centric and story-telling video AIGC for both 2D and 3D multimodal content genration tasks.
-The generated assets are highly controllable in 2D and 3D spaces, capable of being rendered with detailed expressions and motions.
-They provide gate way to simulating how actors of mentioned entities in prompts should interact with the real world.
+• [AIGC for Multimodal Content Generation] We are devoted to developing character-centric and story-telling video AIGC for generating both 2D and 3D multimodal contents.
+The generated assets are highly controllable in 2D and 3D spaces, being rendered with high-fidelity physically-correct details.
+They provide gate way to simulating how characters of mentioned entities in prompts should interact with the real world.

 (a) Pipline for UltrAvatar generating photo-realistic avatar with high-resolution PBR textures including diffuse colors, normal maps, and roughness.
 Visualized results are shown at [github].